krishna070502/Venus-Systems/Documentation/PERMISSION_SYSTEM.md

 ## Overview

-CoreDesk implements a comprehensive Role-Based Access Control (RBAC) system that controls access to routes, UI components, and API endpoints based on user permissions.
+Venus Chicken implements a comprehensive Role-Based Access Control (RBAC) system that controls access to routes, UI components, and API endpoints based on user permissions.
 This document covers the complete implementation, configuration, and usage of the permission system.

 ---